 – Otherwise, qPY_A is set equal to the luma quantization parameter QpY of the coding unit containing the luma coding block covering ( xQg − 1, yQg ).

-The derivation process for neighbouring block availability as specified in clause 6.4.4 is invoked with the location ( xCurr, yCurr ) set equal to ( xCb, yCb ), the neighbouring location ( xNbY, yNbY ) set equal to ( xQg, yQg − 1 ), checkPredModeY set equal to FALSE, and cIdx set equal to 0 as inputs, and the output is assigned to availableB.
+The derivation process for neighbouring block availability as specified in clause 6.4.4 is invoked with the location ( xCurr, yCurr ) set equal to ( xTb, yTb ), the neighbouring location ( xNbY, yNbY ) set equal to ( xQg, yQg − 1 ), checkPredModeY set equal to FALSE, and cIdx set equal to 0 as inputs, and the output is assigned to availableB.
 The variable qPY_B is derived as follows:

 – If one or more of the following conditions are true, qPY_B is set equal to qPY_PREV: